 I want to get into a language class, but that particular section is full.
 What should I do?

-For French 0001-0004 or Italian 0001-0004 courses, please contact the Language Program Coordinators (Brett Wells for French, Lorraine Denman for Italian) regarding permissions.
-For all other undergraduate classes, you should contact the Directors of Undergraduate Studies in the respective program (Francesca Savoia for Italian, Brett Wells or John Walsh for French) within the Department of French and Italian, who will assist you in contacting the appropriate person for securing a permission slip.
+For French 0101-0104 or Italian 0101-0103 courses, please contact the Language Program Coordinators (Brett Wells for French, Lorraine Denman for Italian) regarding permissions.
+For all other undergraduate classes, you should contact the Directors of Undergraduate Studies in the respective program (James Coleman for Italian, Brett Wells for French) within the Department of French and Italian, who will assist you in contacting the appropriate person for securing a permission number.

 I am a graduate student at Pitt in a different department, and I want to informally audit an undergraduate language class.
 Is it OK if I ask the instructor’s permission to do so before the semester begins?

 No. You cannot obtain permission to sit in on a class informally before the semester begins.
 You can, however, audit as a registered student by obtaining the Audit Option Form, having it signed by your instructor, and returning it to 140 Thackeray Hall.